cem-okulmus/newdetkdecomp/notes/2018-09-06_16-35_Making_sense_of_the_Samer_Algorithm.md

 * How does coverNodes iterate through HEdges to select the next Subset

-* Exact meaning of inComp boolean array in coverNodes
+* Exact meaning of inComp boolean array in coverNodes Uses data from divideCompEdge, indicates which bound Edges are part of HEdges (in component)

+* Decomp arguments: The new component as HyperEdges (instead of vertices as in original Gottlob et al.), and the old seperator as verticse (connector between new component and old seperator) instead of Hyperedges